danchev/cookiecutter-faststream/{{cookiecutter.project_slug}}/README.md

 1. **Tests Workflow**: This workflow is named "Tests" and consists of two jobs.
 The first job runs static analysis tools [`mypy`](https://mypy.readthedocs.io/en/stable/) and [`bandit`](https://bandit.readthedocs.io/en/latest/) to identify potential issues in the codebase.
 The second job runs tests using [`pytest`](https://pytest.org/) to ensure the functionality of the application.
 Both jobs run simultaneously to expedite the `CI` process.

 2. **Build Docker Image Workflow**: This workflow is named "Build Docker Image" and has one job.
-In this job, a [`Docker`](https://www.docker.com/) image is built based on the provided Dockerfile.
+In this job, a [`Docker`](https://www.docker.com/) image is built based on the provided Containerfile.
 The built image is then pushed to the [**GitHub Container Registry**](https://ghcr.io), making it available for deployment or other purposes.

 3. **Deploy FastStream AsyncAPI Docs Workflow**: The final workflow is named "Deploy FastStream AsyncAPI Docs" and also consists of a single job.
 In this job, the [`AsyncAPI`](https://www.asyncapi.com/) documentation is built from the specification, and the resulting documentation is deployed to [**GitHub Pages**](https://pages.github.com/).
 This allows for easy access and sharing of the [`AsyncAPI`](https://www.asyncapi.com/) documentation with the project's stakeholders.